As the president why did I

 were the English who loaned the US that $14 million so that Napoleon could build a navy

 so that he could fight the English.
-(Do you see the irony in all this?
+(Do you see the irony of this?
 Nobody else does.
 You can ask any history professor and they wont say anything is ironic about the purchase.)

 What an impertinent fool that Napoleon

 was.
-It is completly beyond me why some people continue to refer to this madman as some kind of a genius?
+It is completely beyond me why some people continue to refer to this madman as some kind of a genius?

 *First I was never anti anything